krud-soft/words/docs/Words/05-states.md

 The `returns` block lists every context the state can produce.
 A process `when` rule exists for each — if a context appears in `returns` but has no corresponding `when` rule in any process, the specification is incomplete and the parser will reject it.
 The same applies to states — if a state is defined but never referenced in any process, the parser will reject it.

-The `uses` block declares what the state uses while resident — a screen, an adapter etc. or a combination.
-What is used depends on whether the state is presenting UI, triggering background work, or both.
+The `uses` block declares what the state activates while resident, such as a screen, an adapter, a provider, or a combination.
+What is used depends on whether the state is presenting UI, triggering background work, computing local data, or coordinating runtime calls.

 ## `receives`